 C knows her letters quite well, so we talked about letters and words and I had her circle a word.
 W wanted to circle something too, but he needed a little help finding his letter, which K and C were super eager to help him.
 He did a little scribble on the page.

 Overall this was an excellent and engaging activity for everyone.
-I like breaking down literacy activities like this and looking for ways to make it meaningful for each one in my mixed age group.
+I like breaking down literacy activities like this and looking for ways to make them meaningful for each one in my mixed-age group.
 Thank you to Experience Early Learning for providing wonderful resources!